All Episodes

 They had an infrastructure, but they didn't have a shelter, which was part of this Hubbard plan, something it was meant to help with.

-The VP, the Vice President of the Animal Center, Harmony Verna, made a statement saying, quote, This sanctuary will be a place where neglected, abused, or homeless animals can get a second chance at life.
+The VP, the vice president of the Animal Center, Harmony Verna, made a statement saying, quote, this sanctuary will be a place where neglected, abused, or homeless animals can get a second chance at life, a place for children and adults to connect with animals in the natural world.

 Animals have an amazing capacity to love and heal the human spirit.

-We hope Catherine will think it's the most beautiful place on Earth.
+We hope Catherine will think it's the most beautiful place on earth.

 In 2014, Connecticut conveyed some land across 34 acres to be the home for this new animal sanctuary, which is continuing construction to this point in present day.